Governor Acts To Restore Voting Rights To Iowans With Felony Convictions

 Reynolds isn't the first Iowa governor to restore voting rights with an executive order.

-In 2005, Democratic Gov. Tom Vilsack restored voting rights to felons but in 2011, Republican Gov. Terry Branstad, while Reynolds was his lieutenant governor, reversed the order, requiring Iowans who completed their sentence after that date to appeal directly to the governor to be able to vote.
+In 2005, Democratic Gov. Tom Vilsack restored voting rights to felons, but in 2011, Republican Gov. Terry Branstad, while Reynolds was his lieutenant governor, reversed the order, requiring Iowans who completed their sentence after that date to appeal directly to the governor to be able to vote.

 Reynolds has said that reversal is why she will continue pushing for a more permanent solution in the form of a constitutional amendment.